veronika1977/se-toolkit-lab-8/lab/tasks/required/task-1.md

 >
 > they should also create a branch.
 >
-> may be check issue body
->
 > Break line at the end of all curl commands json
 >
-> Load test the api to make it robust enough to handle the load by students
->
 > Give hints how to provide prompts where plausible, with the "planning", "step-by-step", "explain" bit in it.
+May be provide example or some guidelines on how to ask llm agent in an effective eduactional manner.

 > We follow the usual [`Git workflow`](../../../wiki/git-workflow.md) to complete all tasks.